ravendb/book/Intro/Intro.md

 ### Summary

-So there is a lot of things in this book, and I hope that you'll find it both interesting and instrucive.
+So there is a lot of things in this book, and I hope that you'll find it both interesting and instructive.
 However, one thing that it isn't meant to do is to replace the documentation.
 The purpose of this book is to give you the full background and greater understanding of how RavenDB is put together and what it is doing.
 It isn't going over the nitty gritty details of every API call and what parameters should be passed to it.